wstan2001/Poker-Card-Recognition/README.md

 # Poker-Card-Recognition
 Screen scraping mini project conducted to detect bias in PokerStars pocket cards.

-NOTE: You might not see any code files attached to this repo.
-That is because this is a work in progress!
-More updates to come soon :)

 ## Intro

 I'm a big fan of poker, and my go-to is the PokerStars web app.
 However, I've been harboring a sneaking suspicion that poker software programs may be incentivized to rig the deck and let the users play bigger hands to make the game more exciting.
 I wanted to put part of this hypothesis to the test by collecing data about the pocket pairs I receive in PokerStars and seeing if the results match the expected distribution for a truly random deck of cards!